ecmwf/anemoi-graphs/docs/graphs/edges/multi_scale.rst

 .. warning::

-   This connection method is only support for building the connections within a set of nodes defined with the ``TriNodes`` or ``HexNodes`` classes.
+   This connection method is only supported for building the connections within a set of nodes defined with the ``TriNodes`` or ``HexNodes`` classes.